Showing posts with label MB&F. Show all posts

 Case

-Number of components: 42
+Number of components: 69 components

-Water resistance: 30m / 90’ / 3atm
+Water resistance: 30 m / 90' / 3 ATM

 Sapphire crystals

-🔰 Limited edition of 33 pieces
+🔰Edition Limited edition of 20 watches

 Click, to see the large size.
 BIG FOTO